Christchurch mosque shootings: Gun laws

 Gun laws in New Zealand came under scrutiny in the aftermath, specifically the legality of military-style semi-automatic rifles.
 In 2018, it was reported that of the estimated 1.5 million firearms in New Zealand, 15,000 were registered military style semi-automatic weapons as well as at least 50,000 unregistered A-Category semi-automatics.
 As Philip Alpers of GunPolicy.org noted, "New Zealand is almost alone with the United States in not registering 96 percent of its firearms ... one can assume that the ease of obtaining these firearms may have been a factor in his decision to commit the crime in Christchurch."
 Cabinet considered creating a firearms register.

 On the day of the attack, Ardern announced that gun laws would change.
 On 21 March, Ardern announced a ban on semi-automatic weapons.
 As an interim measure, the government reclassified some semi-automatic rifles and shotguns, requiring police approval to buy them.
 The Arms (Prohibited Firearms, Magazines, and Parts) Amendment Act 2019 was introduced in the House of Representatives on 1 April 2019 and passed its final reading on 10 April, and became law shortly afterwards.
 All legally obtained semiautomatic and military-grade firearms and their relevant ammunition were able to be handed over to police in a buy-back scheme.
 The scheme was initiated in July 2019, and lasted six months.
 As at 21 December 2019, 33,619 hand-ins had been completed, 56,250 firearms had been collected, 2,717 firearms had been modified, and 194,245 parts had been collected.
 Police Minister Stuart Nash hailed the buy-back scheme as a success.
 In contrast, a spokeswoman for the Council of Licensed Firearms Owners, said the buyback had been a failure, claiming that there were 170,000 prohibited guns in New Zealand, so "50,000 was not a number to boast about".

 Royal commission of inquiry

 On 24 May 2019, the cabinet announced it would take the form of a Royal Commission of Inquiry, which was stated soon after and chaired by justice Sir William Young of the Supreme Court.
-On 26 November 2020, the Royal Commission presented report to the government. and soon after made public.
+On 26 November 2020, the Royal Commission presented the report to the government, which was soon after made public.
 It made 44 recommendations, including the establishment of a new national intelligence agency specialising in counterterrorism strategies all of which the government agreed to implement.
 The inquiry was criticised by some Islamic community groups, such as the Islamic Women's Council, for not going far enough in its criticisms of government and police organisations.
 In August 2024, the government confirmed it would implement 36 of the 44 Royal Commission's recommendations.